Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Technical Overview

-The definition of quantum authentication we consider is essentially a keyless version of that of \cite{Hayden2016TheUC}\footnote{Which consists of an extension to \cite{barnum2002authentication}'s original definition in the presence of a purification register $R$.}.
-We consider a public and keyless pair of channels $(\Enc_\Auth, \Dec_\Auth)$, where $\Enc_\Auth$ encodes $k$ qubits into an $n$ qubit mixed state, and $\Dec_\Auth$ decodes $n$ qubits into $k+1$ qubits, consisting of a message register $M$ and a flag $F$ indicating acceptance $\ket{\Acc}$ or rejection $\ket{\Rej}$.
+The definition of quantum tamper detection we consider\footnote{In the first posting of this work, we stated an alternative definition referred to as ``keyless authentication" based on \cite{Hayden2016TheUC}.
+For this version, we changed the definition to the more modern simulation paradigm originally set by \cite{Boddu2023SplitStateNC} in the context of quantum non-malleable codes.
+However, none of our proofs were modified. } is a special case of that of \cite{Boddu2021TamperDA}, and can be understood as a keyless version of the definition of quantum authentication by \cite{Hayden2016TheUC}.
+We consider a public and keyless pair of channels $(\Enc, \Dec)$, where $\Enc$ encodes $k$ qubits into an $n$ qubit mixed state, and $\Dec$ decodes $n$ qubits into $k+1$ qubits, consisting of a message register $M$ and a flag $F$ indicating acceptance $\ket{\Acc}$ or rejection $\ket{\Rej}$.